FernandoTorresL/admin_users/README.md

 - Jupyter notebooks (for test and debug)

 ## Important

-The website and the data are confidential because come from an intranet site.
+The website and the data are confidential because are from an intranet site.
 So, the real url is on a secret **config.yaml** production file.
 This file defines what are the urls, the XPath strings, titles and body from that site.